Generalizing Goodstein's theorem and Cichon's independence proof: Ordinal algebra

-For reader's convenience we recall the following simple but crucial definition of a characteristic function regarding uncountable moduli and then provide the concrete system of fundamental systems which is a slightly modified version of Definition 3.5 of \cite{W26} that fits our context. \begin{defi}[3.1 and 3.3 of \cite{W26}] We define a characteristic function $\chiomie:\Tomie\to\{0,1\}$ where $i<\om$ by recursion on the build-up of $\Tomie$: \begin{enumerate} \item $\chiomie(\al):=\left\{ \right.$ \item $\chiomie(\al):=\chiomie(\eta)$ if $\al=_\NF\xi+\eta$, \item $\chiomie(\al):=\left\{ \right.$\ is the subset of $\T$ containing the terms of ordinals of (at most) countable cofinality. \end{defi}
+For reader's convenience we recall from \cite{W26} the following crucial definition of a characteristic function regarding uncountable moduli and then provide the concrete system of fundamental sequences adapted from Definition 3.5 of \cite{W26} to fit with our modified definition of $\thtnod(i)$ for $i<\om$. \begin{defi}[3.1 and 3.3 of \cite{W26}] We define characteristic functions $\chiomie:\Tomie\to\{0,1\}$ for $i<\om$ by recursion on the build-up of $\Tomie$: \begin{enumerate} \item $\chiomie(\al):=\left\{ \right.$ \item $\chiomie(\al):=\chiomie(\eta)$ if $\al=_\NF\xi+\eta$, \item $\chiomie(\al):=\left\{ \right.$\ is the subset of $\T$ containing the terms of ordinals of (at most) countable cofinality. \end{defi}